ribokit/ribokit.github.io/docs/jekyll.md

 <hr/>
 ## Integration

-Depending on your repository, it might go under `hitrace/ribokit.github.io`, `DasLab/daslab.github.io`, or other places.

 > The repository is organized that each package has its own folder.
 Use lower case with underscores (`_`) for folder names.
 The landing page should be named as `index.md`.
 Please follow this rule when contributing!